 If you know you are going to be on the road for a while, or if you are making the big decision to live out of your car, a gym membership is a great investment.
 Access to premium showering facilities, sometimes saunas/steam rooms, and fitness equipment (if you are into that sort of thing).

-Top Tip: While these are easy to come by and great facilities, the cost can add up if you don’t have a membership, so use sparingly.
+- Top Tip: While these are easy to come by and have great facilities, the cost can add up if you don’t have a membership, so use them sparingly.

 Community Swimming Pools